ashwinbittu/manageinfra/README.md

     | subnet-az-2c |  ap-southeast-2c  |

 * The script also uses existing Terraform Module <a href="https://github.com/ashwinbittu/terraform-aws-key-pair-contino">`key-pair`</a> to provision a Key pair as well.
+* We will be deploying an AMI which has a basic home page based Web App deployed on Apache Web Server(running on port 80) on all these 3 instances & once we complete this deployment then we also do a very basic check of Web App's home page availability.

 <br>